juanclopgar97/python_sharp/README.md

   def NameChanged(self,value):
     self._namechanged_callbacks += value # in this case there is no more logic than add the callable to the delegate

-  @NameChanged.remove #define an remover for NameChanged (describes how a callable should be removed from our delegate) def NameChanged(self,value):
+  @NameChanged.remove # define a remover for NameChanged (describes how a callable should be removed from our delegate) def NameChanged(self,value):
-    self._namechanged_callbacks += value

-def person_NameChanged(sender:object,e:EventArgs):
+    self._namechanged_callbacks -= value # in this case there is no more logic than remove the callable from the delegate

-  print("person change its name to %s" % sender.Name)
+def person_NameChanged(sender:object,e:EventArgs): # our subscriber or callback, this is the code we are interested to execute when the name change print("person change its name to %s" % sender.Name)

-person = Person("Juan") #creates a new person person += person_NameChanged # subscribe person_NameChanged into the NameChanged event. (person_NameChanged is our callable that is going to be added to a delegate, in order to know how to add it += operator will call the function under @event decorator and pass the callable as the parameter 'value') person.Name = "Carlos" #Change the person Name, this will cause execute Name setter->_OnNamechanged->execute the delegate which contains "person_NameChanged" function printing the message person -= person_NameChanged #unsucribe the function, the operator -= wil cause execute the method under @NameChanged.remove decorator in order to know how a callable should be removed, person_NameChanged will be passed as 'value' parammeter person.Name = "Something" # As person_NameChanged is not subcribed to the event is not going to be executed.
+person = Person("Juan") #creates a new person person.NameChanged += person_NameChanged # subscribe person_NameChanged into the NameChanged event. (person_NameChanged is our callable that is going to be added to our delegate, in order to know how to add it, += operator will call the function under @event decorator and pass the callable (person_NameChanged) as the parameter 'value') person.Name = "Carlos" #Change the person Name, this will cause execute Name setter->_OnNamechanged->execute the delegate which contains "person_NameChanged" function printing the message person.NameChanged -= person_NameChanged #unsucribe the function, the operator -= will cause execute the method under @NameChanged.remove decorator in order to know how a callable should be removed, person_NameChanged will be passed as 'value' parameter person.Name = "Something" # As person_NameChanged is not subcribed to the event, it is not going to be executed.
 ```

 (suggested signature and value parametter documentation)